InfinityTools/binpack2d/README.md

 # binpack2d

-`binpack2d` is a library for packing sets of arbitrary 2d rectangles into a larger bin.
+`binpack2d` is a Rust library for packing sets of arbitrary 2d rectangles into a larger bin.
 The algorithms are all approximations and use various heuristics, since the problem itself is intractable.

 The implementation is based on Jukka Jylänki's original C++ implementation of the RectangleBinPack.

-# Quickstart
+# Quick Start

 ```
 # In your Cargo.toml
 [dependencies]
 binpack2d = "0.1"
 ```

+This is a basic example that packs a number of rectangles into a bin and performs some queries afterwards.

 ```rust
 use binpack2d::{bin_new, BinType, Dimension};